-- Any member of staff or volunteer driving a minibus must hold a Category D1 entitlement on their driving licence - Where a driver passed their driving test after 1st January 1997 and have since gained a full D1 or D licence they must also have a Driver Certificate of professional Competence (DCPC) and keep it up to date.
-DCPC's are valid for five years - All seats must be forward-facing and fitted with seat belts - Trailer use must comply with national licence requirements - Where a trailer is in use the rear door over the tow bar will not be accepted as an emergency exit and an alternative emergency exit must be available - Vehicles with all age seat belts are recommended
+- Any member of staff or volunteer driving a minibus must hold a Category D1 entitlement on their driving licence. - All seats must be forward-facing and fitted with seat belts. - Trailer use must comply with national licence requirements. - Where a trailer is in use the rear door over the tow bar will not be accepted as an emergency exit and an alternative emergency exit must be available. - Vehicles with all age seat belts are recommended.